FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is before-delete Trait to define a phaser to run before delete a record
+Trait to define a phaser to run before delete a record

+### is after-delete

 ### multi sub trait_mod:<is>